azagniotov/stubby4j/README.md

 {"fileContents":"match against this if the file is here"}
 ```

-* if `postedData.json` doesn't exist on the filesystem when `/match/against/file` is requested, stubby will match post contents against `{"fallback":"data"}` (from `post`) instead.
+* if `postedData.json` doesn't exist on the filesystem when `/match/against/file` is matched in incoming request, stubby will match post contents against `{"fallback":"data"}` (from `post`) instead.

 #### headers

+* is can be a full-fledged __regular expression__
-* if ommitted, stubby ignores headers for the given url.
+* if not stubbed, stubby ignores headers on incoming request and will match only request URL
+* if stubbed, stubby will try to match __only__ the supplied headers and will ignore other headers of incoming request.
+In other words, the incoming request __must__ contain stubbed header values
-* case-insensitive matching of header names.
+* headers are case-insensitive during matching
 * a hashmap of header/value pairs similar to `query`.

 The following endpoint only accepts requests with `application/json` post values: